Joelson (footballer, born 1983): Lega Pro clubs

 In mid-2010 he left for Benevento.
 In January 2011 he was signed by Cremonese along with Gabriele Aldegani.
 As part of the deal, Marco Paoloni, moved to Benevento.
 He became free agent in 2011 and in November rejoined his brother Piá in Pergocrema.
 The brother also qualified as youth coach in summer 2011.
 On 24 August 2012 he was signed by Siena as a free agent, however for non-EU quota trade.

 In September 2012 he was banned for 2 1/2 years for involvement in the 2011–12 Italian football scandal.

 Lecco

-In January 2015 Joelson was signed by Serie D club Lecco.
+In January 2015, Serie D club Lecco signed Joelson.

 Final years as amateur

 In December 2019, Joelson moved to Italian fifth tier, Eccellenza, club ASD Lemine Almenno Calcio.

 He successively spent the 2020–21 season with Eccellenza club Mapello, coached by his friend and former teammate Vinicio Espinal.

 Coaching career

 In July 2021, following the departure of Espinal to join Lazio as part of their coaching staff, Eccellenza Lombardy amateurs Mapello appointed Joelson as their new head coach.

 On 1 December 2022, he was sacked by Mapello, leaving the club in second place in the league table.

+In May 2023, Vimercate-based Eccellenza amateur club AC Leon announced the appointment of Joelson as their new head coach for the 2023–24 season, being eventually dismissed in February 2025 after a negative string of results.

+In May 2025, he was unveiled as the new head coach of Serie D club Real Calepina.